 Gertrude secured traveling papers that allowed her little family to pass from Germany into occupied France.
 On that journey, the train was attacked by the Resistance.
 They survived, continued the journey to Bordeaux, and, after a brief unhappy reunion, they returned safely to Germany, having no choice but to leave ben Ibrik behind.

 In 1944, the bombing of Dresden destroyed the Sarrasani circus building.
 In the final days of the war, Gertrude died in the bombing of Zittau, effectively orphaning the children, who were then around 7 and 9.
 Rescued from the rubble by the Red Cross, Fatima and Ali were eventually removed from Germany to France, based on the fact that their father was a citizen of its then-colony, Morocco.
 Haunted by the horrors of what they’d endured, they assumed it was impossible that the others could have lived through the bombing, beatings, and worse.
 It would be years before they found each other again.
-Ben Ibrik had quit performing, for there were no more Arab troupes in Europe.
+Ben Ibrik had quit performing.
 Instead, he found work as a mechanic.
 He died in 1980.

 Note: Ben Ibrik’s grandson, Pascal Benbrik, is a filmmaker who has documented his father, Ali, talking about his childhood with the circus, and has written a related screenplay.
 Sophie Laurence, ben Ibrik’s great-granddaughter, is filming French survivors about their recollections of the family.
 The author of this article, Paula Lee, is a historian who is completing a novel, The Madwoman’s Son, based on Houssein ben Ibrik and Gertrude Appel’s story.